Tex Avery: "Termite Terrace"

 According to Martha Sigall, Avery was one of the few directors to visit the ink and paint department — where he would answer questions and was always in good humor — as he liked to see how his cartoons were developing.
 When some of the artists humorously criticized the wild action in his animated shorts, Avery would take time to explain his rationale.
-He recalled that while working at Warner Bros., the animators had a great deal of liberty, and were subject to very little censorship.
+He recalled that under Schlesinger's leadership, the animators had a great deal of liberty, and were subject to very little censorship.

 Creation of Looney Tunes stars

-Avery, with the assistance of Clampett, Jones, and the new associate director Frank Tashlin, laid the foundation for a style of animation that rivaled The Walt Disney Studio as the leader in animated short films, and created a group of cartoon characters that are still known today.
+Avery, with the assistance of Clampett, Jones, and the new associate director Frank Tashlin, laid the foundation for a style of animation that rivaled Walt Disney Productions as the leader in animated short films, and created a group of cartoon characters that are still known today.
 Avery, in particular, was deeply involved.
-He crafted gags for the shorts, and sometimes provided voices for them (including his trademark belly laugh) and held such control over the timing of the shorts that he would add or cut frames out of the final negative if he felt a gag's timing was not quite right.
+He crafted gags for the shorts, sometimes provided voices for them (including his trademark belly laugh), and held such control over the timing of the shorts that he would add or cut frames out of the final negative if he felt a gag's timing was not quite right.

 Porky's Duck Hunt (1937) introduced the character of Daffy Duck, who possessed a new form of "lunacy" and zaniness that had not been seen before in animated cartoons.
 Daffy was an almost completely crazy "darn fool duck" who frequently bounced around the film frame in double-speed, screaming "Hoo-hoo!" in a high-pitched, sped-up voice provided by voice artist Mel Blanc, who, with this cartoon, also took over providing the voice of Porky Pig.
 Avery directed two more Daffy Duck cartoons: Daffy Duck & Egghead and Daffy Duck in Hollywood.
 Egghead was a character inspired by comedian Joe Penner and first appeared in Avery's Egghead Rides Again.

 Little Red Walking Hood first introduced the early character of Elmer Fudd as a character mostly taking part of some running gag.
 Elmer in this early form had green clothes, a brown bowler hat, and a pink nose.
 He was also named "Elmer" on the lobby cards for "The Isle of Pingo Pongo" (1938), his second appearance, Cinderella Meets Fella (1938), his third appearance, and was fully called "Elmer Fudd" on screen in "A Feud There Was" (1938), also his fourth appearance.
-Elmer even appears on early merchandise and in the early Looney Tunes books in 1938 and 1939 and was later promoted as "Egghead's Brother" on the Vitaphone Release Sheet for Cinderella Meets Fella because Elmer was also voiced by Danny Webb in his Joe Penner voice that was also use for Egghead.
+Elmer even appears on early merchandise and in the early Looney Tunes books in 1938 and 1939.
+He was later promoted as "Egghead's Brother" on the Vitaphone Release Sheet for Cinderella Meets Fella because Elmer was also voiced by Danny Webb in his Joe Penner voice that was also used for Egghead.